 Lots of people in the UK suffer with high blood pressure or hypertension.
 After a hypertension diagnosis, you will likely need to make some important lifestyle changes, including your diet.
 Diet can be a big factor in high blood pressure.
 Luckily, the DASH diet can help.
 For those who may be unaware, DASH stands for Dietary Approaches to stop Hypertension.
 This means that the diet can help lower blood pressure and cholesterol, as well as helping to prevent diabetes.

-There are plenty of diets out there and we’re always hear different things about each one.
-Today’s article takes a closer look at the DASH Diet to help you understand what you need to be doing in order to follow it.
+Of course, there are plenty of diets out there and we’re always hearing different things about each one.
+Not every option will be right for everybody.
+Today’s article takes a closer look at the DASH Diet to help you understand how it works and whether it’s right for you.

 What is the DASH Diet?